RylanGraham/rylangraham.github.io/index.md

 published: true
 ---

+Rylan Graham is an Urban/City/Community Planner currently based in Calgary, Alberta, Canada.
+He is a Full Member (MCIP) in the Canadian Institute of Planners, and the Alberta Professional Planners Institute (APPI) and is a Registered Professional Planner (RPP).
+As a planner, Graham has practiced in in both the public and private sectors.
+In these positions he has been responsible for a wide breadth of projects spanning across various sub-disciplines of planning.
+Graham has considerable experience in writing, public speaking, stakeholder engagement, and demonstrates a strong knowledge of all things planning.

-I am a current PhD student studying Urban Planning at the [University of Calgary](http://ucalgary.ca).
-My scholastic background includes a MA, Planning from the [University of Waterloo](http://www.uwaterloo.ca) and a BA, Geography (Distinction) from the [University of Regina](http://www.uregina.ca).
-I am a Full Member (MCIP) in the Canadian Institute of Planners and a Registered Professional Planner (RPP).
-As a planner I have practiced in roles in both the public and private sectors.
+Currently, Graham is a PhD student studying Urban Planning at the [University of Calgary](http://ucalgary.ca).
+His scholastic background includes a MA, Planning from the [University of Waterloo](http://www.uwaterloo.ca) and a BA, Geography (Distinction) from the [University of Regina](http://www.uregina.ca).

-I have long been interested in the economic, social, and environmental issues that encompass our urban environment.
-I am particularly engaged in the areas of Smart Growth, creating vibrant, walkable and socially inclusive communities, and planning and design as it relates to the downtown context.
+Graham has long been interested in the economic, social, and environmental issues that encompass our urban environment.
+He is constantly striving to make our communities more liveable and remains an active and engaged citizen.

+Graham can be contacted to discuss potential employment, or research opportunities.